Porthleven photo's. Click to enlarge.

 national news when the winter storms roll in and we are the centre for

-There has been settlements in the
+There has been documented activity in the area since Neolithic times and a

-area for over 1000 years.
+recorded settlement for over 1000 years.
 Prior to the harbour, the fisherman would drag

 their boats up on the beach to what was called Johnsons Cove.
 And if